afabian80/secret-to-qrcode/README.md

 # secret-to-qrcode
 Encrypt/decrypt short text to/from qr code

-You can encrypt small texts and passwords in qr code images and print them.
+You can encrypt small texts (for example passwords) in qr code images and print them.
+The content is further encrypted, it will as for the encryption password.
-Later you can scan back and decode them.
+Later you can scan back and decode the images.
+Text content size is limited by the qr code, but a few sentences are fine.

 ## Requirements
-You need to install these pacakges:
+You need to install these system pacakges:
 * gpg
 * qrencode
 * zbar

+And these python packages (if not already installed):
+* hashlib
+* binascii

 For example, on Fedora 30:
 ```